• Skip to primary navigation

 Corsican Veal Stew with Red Peppers (Vitellu incu pivaroni)

-Corsican Veal Stew, more Italian - Mediterranean in style than the French creamy classic.
-Slowly cooked with tomatoes, wine, garlic, onions and red bell peppers, this is also great next day reheated and served with pasta.
-Works well with chicken or beef.
+A delicious Corsican Veal Stew recipe, more Italian - Mediterranean in style than the French creamy Blanquette classic.
+Slowly cooked with tomatoes, white wine, garlic, onions and red bell peppers, this is also great reheated next day and served with noodles or polenta.
+Don't have veal?
+It works just as well with chicken or beef.

 Corsica - the Island of Beauty in the Mediterranean